Inclusion update for the built environment and renewables industries

 Newsletter 50: Feedback, sabbaticals and lampshades!

 Constructing Rainbows advises built environment, facilities management and renewables organisations across the globe who have an aim of making our industry inclusive for all.
-To find out more visit www.constructingrainbows.co.uk
+To find out more visit www.constructingrainbows.co.uk This newsletter will provide you with some updates on what others are doing, within the built environment, renewables and in other industries.

 More trained security staff on trains could help the concerning rise of violence against women and girls on public transport, a managing director in the industry has said.